Aki-R/HomeAwayMonitor/README.md

 # HomeAwayMonitor
-Monitor existence of certain device in LAN and send the status to SQL.
+Monitor presence of certain device in LAN and send the status to SQL.

 Refer to following for more detail of this project.(in japanese)